NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Numerical Analysis <sec:analysis_numerical>

-TALK ABOUT WHY ERROR, STABILITY, AND CONVERGENCE ANALYSIS IS IMPORTANT.
+// _Numerical methods found in the wild should be observed from afar as numerical analsysis is sure to follow._

+The standard pillars of analysis for numerically solving differential equations are error, stability, and convergence, which also serve as the focus of this section.
+@sec:analysis_numerical_error investigates how the global error of the simulation, using energy as a proxy, depends on the coarse and fine discretizations.
+@sec:analysis_numerical_stability investigates how the global error of the simulation depends on the number of integration steps for a constant time-step.
+@sec:analysis_numerical_convergence investigates how the number of iterations needed for the PA to reach a solution depends on the coarse and fine discretizations.

 Because the PA acts as a "meta-algorithm", the underlying integration methods must also be chosen.
 For these results, the integration schemes for the coarse and fine propagators are the symplectic-Euler and velocity-Verlet methods, respectively.
 The symplectic-Euler method is chosen for the coarse propagation because it computationally "cheap" while still being symplectic.
 The velocity-Verlet method is chosen for the fine propagation due to its higher accuracy, while still being computationally inexpensive.
 While these methods are simliar in their computational cost and accuracy for a single propagation, the multiple resolutions of the time domain provide the ability for the fine propagator to have a higher discretization and thus a much smaller time-step compared to the coarse propagator.

 An important item to note is that data here is represented using only 32 bits instead of the de-facto standard of 64.
 This restriction is because GPU performance is significantly better when using 32-bit floating point representations ("32-bit floats") compared to using 64.